 The Biology program at BSC provides the first two years of core classes toward a baccalaureate degree for students pursuing a career in any of the biological sciences.
-The program also is an important foundation for related career fields such as medicine and biological and environmental engineering, as well as agriculture and wildlife management.
+The program also is an important foundation for related career fields such as medicine and environmental engineering, as well as agriculture and wildlife management.
 Coursework includes general biology, general and organic chemistry, college physics, biology electives and suggested courses in computer applications and statistics.
 An optional internship is available.

 Recommended high school courses include advanced biology, chemistry, physics, algebra, and environmental studies.
 Students interested in biology should be inquisitive, creative, self-motivated, and have a strong work ethic.
 Good oral and written skills are essential for writing research papers and proposals and working within a team.